KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/TESTING.md

         -	Checked the functionality of the Logo (motorcycle related icon) to confirm it would redirect to the Home Page

-        -	Clicked on the social media icons to check the hover’s functionality

     b)	**Modal**